-The school organises an annual residential visit for children in year 6.
+The school organises an annual residential visit for children in years 4 and 6.
 The cost of this journey includes board and lodging, transport, materials, entrance to any sites visited and charges for any activities to be experienced.

-Parents are required to meet the FULL cost, except those in receipt of FSM eligible benefits.
-See section 15 below.
+Parents are required to meet the FULL cost, except those in receipt of eligible benefits\.